 The PCF as NF service consumer may provide PCF Id in "pcfId" attribute and recovery timestamp in "recoveryTime" attribute.
 The BSF may use the "pcfId" attribute to supervise the status of the PCF as described in subclause 5.2 of 3GPP TS 29.510 [12] and perform necessary clean up upon status change of the PCF later, and/or both the "pcfId" attribute and the "recoveryTime" attribute in clean up procedure as described in subclause 6.4 of 3GPP TS 23.527 [17].

-The PCF as NF service consumer may provide PCF Set Id within the "pcfSetId" attribute and "bindLevel" attribute set to NF_SET or provide PCF Set Id within the "pcfSetId" attribute, PCF instance Id within the "pcfId" attribute and "bindLevel" attribute set to NF_INSTANCE.
+The PCF as a NF service consumer may provide PCF Set Id within the "pcfSetId" attribute and "bindLevel" attribute set to NF_SET or provide PCF Set Id within the "pcfSetId" attribute, PCF instance Id within the "pcfId" attribute and "bindLevel" attribute set to NF_INSTANCE.

 If the BSF created an "Individual PCF Session Binding" resource, the BSF shall respond with "201 Created" status code with the message body containing a representation of the created binding information, as shown in figure 4.2.2.2-1, step 2.
-The BSF shall include a Location HTTP header field.
-The Location header field shall contain the URI of the created binding information i.e. "{apiRoot}/nbsf-management/v1/pcfBindings/{bindingId}".
+The BSF shall include a Location HTTP header field containing the URI of the created binding information, i.e. "{apiRoot}/nbsf-management/v1/pcfBindings/{bindingId}".

 If errors occur when processing the HTTP POST request, the PCF shall apply error handling procedures as specified in subclause 5.7.

-If the "SamePcf" feature defined in subclause 5.8 is supported, and if the "paraCom" attribute is included in the HTTP POST message and the BSF detects that there is an existing PCF binding information for the indicated combination within the "paraCom" attribute, the BSF shall reject the request with an HTTP "403 Forbidden" status code and shall include the "ExtProblemDetails" data structure within the response.
-Within the ExtProblemDetails data structure, the BSF shall include FQDN of the existing PCF hosting the Npcf_SMPolicyControl service within the "pcfSmFqdn" attribute or the description of IP endpoints at the existing PCF hosting the Npcf_SMPolicyControl service within the "pcfSmIpEndPoints" attribute of "BindingResp" data structure and the "cause" attribute of the "ProblemDetails" data structure set to "EXISTING_BINDING_INFO_FOUND".
+If the "SamePcf" feature defined in subclause 5.8 is supported and the "paraCom" attribute is included in the HTTP POST message and the BSF detects that there is an existing PCF binding information for the indicated combination within the "paraCom" attribute, the BSF shall reject the request with an HTTP "403 Forbidden" status code and shall include in the response the "ExtProblemDetails" data structure including the FQDN of the existing PCF hosting the Npcf_SMPolicyControl service within the "pcfSmFqdn" attribute or the description of IP endpoints at the existing PCF hosting the Npcf_SMPolicyControl service within the "pcfSmIpEndPoints" attribute of "BindingResp" data structure, and the "cause" attribute of the "ProblemDetails" data structure set to "EXISTING_BINDING_INFO_FOUND".

 * * * Next changes * * * *